Bikeman868/react-svg-pie/README.md

 return <Pie data={data} />
 ```

-Below are the properties that you can set for each pie segment.
-Note that
+Below are the properties that you can set for each pie segment in the `data` prop.
-any other properties that you set will be passed to the `TextWedge` as
+Note that any other properties that you set will be passed to the `TextWedge` as
 props.
 This allows you to set an `onClick` property for example and this
 will be passed to `TextWedge` as an `onClick` prop.